beumsk/rpg/README.md

 ## Ideas

+- more fights? add element on map to add new enemies or trainingMap?
 - save/load via download/upload file? (encrypt data to avoid cheat?)
 - quests in menu?
   - npc as deadSpots => when hitting => dialog screen? and start quest